 Mix the cooked potatoes with the dressing while warm (to absorb more flavour) and allow them to sit and cool to room temperature before serving.

-Step 1: Cook your potatoes
+Step 1: Prep and cook potatoes

 Cut your potatoes into bite-sized chunks.
 I slice small potatoes in half and quarter larger ones.